|Job Title||Critical Care Transport RN|

 - Maintain a cooperative relationship among health care teams by communicating information and responding to requests, building rapport and participating in team problem-solving methods.

 Knowledge, Skills and Abilities:

 - Capable of performing general and advanced procedural nursing duties.

-- Must be a “self-starter” and assertively take on challenging responsibilities and hold self ultimately accountable for results and performance.
+- Must be a “self-starter” and assertively take on challenging responsibilities and accountablility for results and performance.

 - Must have superb diagnostic and clinical skills.
 Able to obtain an excellent history, perform an extensive physical and formulate a treatment plan while including the team members.

 - Have extensive knowledge of the uses, dosages and side effects of medications as they apply to different disease states.

 - Able to assess clinically whether or not a medication is effective.